-The method used almost exclusively by governments to quantify the value of their tax expenditures is the revenue forgone approach.
+The method consistently used by governments to quantify the value of their tax expenditures is the revenue forgone approach.
 This method estimates the revenue forgone through use of the concession by applying the benchmark rate of taxation to the volume of activities or assets affected by the concession.